 If you were using old Majiro tools

 The exported texts format of my old tools (extension sjs) is compatible with this new tool.
-You only need to do one thing: convert those files from Shift JIS encoding into UTF-8.
-This can be done using many text editors.
+You only need to do one thing: convert those files from the Shift JIS encoding into UTF-8.
+This can be done using virtually any text editor.
 For example, JWPce is capable for saving a file both in Shift JIS and UTF-8 encodings.

 If your text editor doesn't have this feature you can use my Encodings Reconvertor tool which can be found on this page.